Take Fast Action to Address Time-Critical Alarms

 Explore the many inputs and outputs that Spok can connect to as you advance interoperability at your organization:

-Alarm filtering: Establish rules that direct the right alarms to the right staff members to eliminate unnecessary alerts.
+Establish rules that direct the right alarms to the right staff members to eliminate unnecessary alerts.
 Filtering also means off-duty staff aren’t bothered by updates that don’t occur during their shift.
 Using live streaming patient data from various patient care devices, unique smart alarms can also be created to filter out alarms that aren’t clinically actionable.

-Clinical context: Spok clinical alerting allows for additional patient information from the EHR to be delivered along with the message from third-party systems such as nurse call.
-This helps the clinician by giving additional clinical context for these messages, such as patient name, diagnosis detail, and physician observations.
+Spok clinical alerting allows for additional patient information from the EHR to be delivered along with the message from third-party systems such as nurse call.
+The alert notification software helps the clinician by giving additional clinical context for these messages, such as patient name, diagnosis detail, and physician observations.
 Using alarm surveillance technology, care teams can also use smartphones to remotely view real-time patient data (including waveforms) from the various patient care devices.